Alleexx129/TrackTrek-CS/README.md

 # This is an alpha unstable version.
 Expect bugs and non-existent features that will be added in the near future.
+[Latest preview](https://github.com/Alleexx129/TrackTrek-CS/releases/tag/v0.5.0-alpha)

 ![Alt text](https://raw.githubusercontent.com/Alleexx129/Nyanko/refs/heads/main/logo.png "TrackTrek")